yamila-moreno/moduslaborandi/content/post/2017-06-22-swarm-101-manage-services.markdown

 <h2>Updating services</h2>

 We can update a service changing the state (number of replicas for instance) or changing the proper service (the docker image, the command, the published ports, etc).
-Both cases work in the same way, with the command <code>docker update</code>.
+Both cases work in the same way, with the command <code>docker service update</code>.
 Let's go through some examples.
 First of all, we want to create the same <em>myping</em> service:
 ```
 (server1)$ docker service create --replicas 1 --name myping alpine ping docker.com
 ```